roman-milk/roman-milk.github.io/a-weird-one.md

  "I'll get you for this.
 Just remember, paybacks are a bitch."

  "Right!" mom said as she sat down on his lap and kissed him.
 Later that night I heard noises coming from their bedroom.
 Must have been some of that payback that dad had mentioned.
-Report_Story #5